 Rebuild BLOBDATA.BTR file via PCC > Rebuild utility with the setting below.

 DO NOT rebuild the file via File Check in System5.
-That will set the File Format to 12, instead of 13 which has a larger storage format.
+That will set the File Format to 12, instead of 13.

 Follow these setting